Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Introduction

-The rest of this chapter is organized as follows.
+The rest of this paper is organized as follows.
 In Section~\ref{sec:methodology.MSTP}, we define the objective of our problem and describe our method for learning the MSTP.
-Then we introduce the procedure of constructing the one-step estimator in theory and specify some implementation details.
-In Section~\ref{sec:theory.MSTP}, we show that the one-step estimator is asymptotically normal and provide its confidence intervals.
-In Sections~\ref{sec:simulation.MSTP}, we demonstrate our method in simulation studies.
-Finally, we conclude this chapter with some discussion in Section~\ref{sec:discussion.MSTP}.
+Then we introduce the procedure for constructing the one-step estimator in theory and specify some implementation details.
+In Section~\ref{sec:theory.MSTP}, we show that the one-step estimator is asymptotically normal and provide its confidence intervals (CI).
+In Sections~\ref{sec:simulation.MSTP} and~\ref{sec:real.data}, we demonstrate our method in simulation studies and a real data example.
+Finally, we conclude this paper with some discussion in Section~\ref{sec:discussion.MSTP}.